-Cute Woman: [looking dismayed] But there is so much left to our story.
+Cute Woman: [looking dismayed] But there is so much left to tell about our story.
 And you left some plot threads dangling.
 Can’t you—

 Beth: No. Look, I don’t own the rights to you.
-They go to the person that bought the story.
+They go to the person who bought the story.